-Generators operating in parallel in a common power system must share load in proportion to their rating so that the full capacity of the power plant can be reached without any one generator overloading first.
+Generators operating in parallel in a common power system would normally share kW load in proportion to their rating so that the full capacity of the power plant can be reached without any one generator overloading first.
 Failure to ensure balanced load sharing can result in one generator becoming overloaded leading to cascade failure and blackout or limiting the amount of power to less than the capacity of the power system.